indexmod/archive/edit.md

 # See also

 This section connects your page with others pages in Indexmod Encyclopedia.
 Use following template combining list and link styling syntax.
+The code:

 `+ [See also title one](page-template-1)`

----
+Will be rendered:

 + [See also title one](page-template-1)